MattiaPispisa/safegem/README.md

 To maintain high code quality, `very_good_analysis` has been included as a linter to ensure 100% API documentation.

+## Test

+I started creating application tests by setting up some utilities that will definitely be useful for future tests, making them faster to write.

+The tests follow the robot design pattern to ensure easy readability and high reusability in future tests.

 ## The future

+Currently, all the call to actions lead to system applications (using `urlLauncher` to open the specific app).
+It would be interesting to perform operations directly on `Safegem` after the AI generates the response.
+However, this would require a more in-depth analysis and the writing of native code (the current libraries are outdated), which demands more time than is available.